A look at Las Vegas Sands Corp.’s (LVS) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Las Vegas Sands Corp.
 (LVS)

-Analysing the last 5-days average volume posted by the [Las Vegas Sands Corp., LVS], we can find that recorded value of 5.08 million was lower than the volume posted last year of 5.14 million.
-As of the previous 9 days, the stock’s Stochastic %D was 79.93%.
-Additionally, its Average True Range was 1.43.
+Analysing the last 5-days average volume posted by the [Las Vegas Sands Corp., LVS], we can find that recorded value of 9.97 million was better than the volume posted last year of 6.5 million.
+As of the previous 9 days, the stock’s Stochastic %D was 82.81%.
+Additionally, its Average True Range was 1.59.

 Las Vegas Sands Corp.
 (NYSE: LVS) Key Stats